IHTSDO/snomed-subontology-extraction/README.md

 **Note:** Concept terms (e.g., `|Bleeding (finding)|`) are optional and are ignored during parsing.
 They are useful for documentation purposes to make subset files more readable.

+### Module Concept Inclusion

+When using the `-output-rf2` flag, the tool automatically collects and includes module concepts in the RF2 output.
+This ensures that all necessary module metadata is available for the extracted subontology.

 ### Inactive Concept Handling

 When using the `-output-rf2` flag, the tool automatically detects inactive concepts in the subset file and logs warnings.
 Inactive concepts are those that exist in the RF2 archive but have `active=0`.